ExtensionEngine/tech-guide/recipes/automated-testing.md

 ### Performance Tests

-These types of tests will reproduce a typical user scenario and then simulate a group of concurrent users and then measure the server's response time and overall performance.

-They are typically used to stress test the infrastructure and measure the throughput of the application.
-They can expose bottlenecks and identify endpoints that need optimization.
+Performance tests replicate typical user scenarios and then scale up to simulate concurrent users.
+They measure key performance metrics such as response time, throughput, error rate, and resource utilization.
+These tests help uncover bottlenecks and identify specific endpoints or processes that require optimization.

-Performance tests are supposed to be run on actual production environment since they test the performance of code **and** infrastructure.
-Keep in mind actual users when running performance tests.
-Best approach is to spin up a production clone and run tests against that environment.
+Performance tests are supposed to be run on a production-like environment since they test the performance of code **and** infrastructure.
+It's essential to consider real user behavior when designing and running these tests.
+The best practice is to create a clone of the production environment for testing purposes, avoiding potential disruption to actual users.

 #### When to use
-- To stress test infrastructure.
+- To stress test application's infrastructure.
-- To measure how increased traffic affects load speeds and overall app performance.
+- To evaluate the app’s behavior and performance under increasing traffic.
+- To identify and address bottlenecks or resource limitations in the application.
+- To ensure the application can handle anticipated peak traffic or usage patterns.

 #### When **not** to use
-- To test if the application works according to specs.
+- To verify functional requirements or application features.
 - To test a specific user scenario.

 #### Best practices
-- These tests should mimic actual human user in terms of click frequency and page navigation.
+- Ensure the tests mimic actual user behavior, including realistic click frequency, page navigation patterns, and input actions.
-- There should be multiple tests that test different paths in the system, not a single performance test.
+- Include diverse scenarios that represent different user journeys across the system, not just a single performance test.
+- Use a clone of the production environment to ensure the infrastructure matches real-world conditions, including hardware, network, and database configurations.
+- Schedule performance tests periodically or before major releases to catch regressions early.
+- Record and analyze test outcomes to understand trends over time, identify weak points, and track improvements.
+- Performance testing should not be a one-time task; it should be an ongoing process integrated into the development lifecycle.

 #### Antipatterns
 - Running these tests locally or on an environment that doesn't match production in terms of infrastructure performance. (tests should be developed on a local instance, but the actual measurements should be performed live)
+- Ensure the test data mirrors real-world conditions, including varying user inputs and dataset sizes.

 ### Visual Tests